Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: Introduction

 In the lower-middle corner of Fig.~\ref{fig: Analysis}, we depict the measured energy density $\widehat{C}(f)$ obtained via the cross-correlation method~\cite{Allen:1997ad,Romano:2016dpx} (A brief introduction can be found in Appendix~\ref{app: CC}).
 Cross-correlation is among the most commonly employed techniques for measuring the energy density of the \ac{SGWB} using ground-based detectors in practical searches~\cite{O3stoch}.
 This method was originally proposed and optimized for detecting a persistent, Gaussian and stationary \ac{SGWB}.
 In contrast, a \ac{CBC} foreground is known as non-Gaussian, non-stationary and “popcorn-like”.
 Furthermore, Eq.~\eqref{eq: summation} relies on frequency domain waveform $\tilde{h}(f)$ derived from the Fourier transform of the \textit{complete} time-domain waveform.
 In real \ac{SGWB} searches, the complete time series is typically segmented into shorter, 50\% overlapping segments, each windowed prior to applying a short-time Fourier transform~\cite{pygwb}.
 This data analysis process could introduce additional potential sources of deviation of the measured spectrum from the expected one.
 Moreover, detector noise fluctuates throughout the observation period, prompting the adoption of a \textit{weighted-average} rather than a \textit{simple average} to compute the narrow-band estimator $\widehat{C}(f)$.
 Conversely, both Eq.~\eqref{eq: integral} and Eq.~\eqref{eq: summation} inherently correspond to simple arithmetic averages of the \ac{CBC} energy density over the entire observation duration.
 Thus, this discrepancy could represent another practical source of deviation.

 In this work we focus on the detection of a \ac{SGWB} in the \ac{XG} scenario, where $\gtrsim99\%$ \acp{BBH} are expected to be individually resolvable~\cite{Evans:2021gyd,Abac:2025saz}.
 Consequently, it may no longer be necessary to define a \ac{BBH} foreground $\Omega_\mathrm{BBH}(f|\bm\Lambda)$, as individual detections alone are informative enough to provide us with sufficient information about the entire population.
 In contrast, only around $50\%$ of \ac{BNS} events are expected to be resolvable~\cite{Evans:2021gyd,Abac:2025saz}.
-Hence, in this work we focus on \ac{BNS} systems and study the two new sources of uncertainty highlighted above.
+Hence, in this work we focus on \ac{BNS} systems and study the two new sources of uncertainty highlighted above: (1) the energy density spectrum estimated by Eq.~\eqref{eq: summation} can differ from the result given by Eq.~\eqref{eq: integral} due to the fact that we do not have access to infinite number of sources in a period of observation time, and (2) the measured energy density spectrum based on the cross-correlation method can differ from the result predicted by Eq.~\eqref{eq: summation} due to the subtleties we list above.
 We emphasize that the methodologies we proposed herein are also applicable to both \ac{BBH} and \ac{NSBH} systems.
 We also refer interested readers to a recent work by Giarda \textit{et al.}~\cite{Giarda:2025ouf}, which studies the uncertainty of the \ac{BBH} foreground and uses a machine learning based method to estimate the corresponding uncertainty rapidly.

 The remainder of this work is organized as follows.
 In Sec.~\ref{sec: BNS_Foreground}, we describe the population model used in our simulations and present the corresponding results.
 Sec.~\ref{sec: Subtraction} discusses methods for mitigating shot noise from nearby, loud events, including both subtraction method and notching methods.
 We then compare the cross-correlation results with the theoretical estimates of the \ac{BNS} foreground in Sec.~\ref{sec: CC}.
 We discuss and draw conclusions in Sec.~\ref{sec: Dis_Conc}.